-Each lesion is treated with 3 applications, each application lasting between 20-30 seconds depending on the size of the affected area.
-The treatment itself is uncomfortable but quite bearable.
-The frozen skin becomes white (cells of the tissue freezing), and will take approximately 30 seconds to thaw.
+Cryotherapy will then start and each lesion is treated.
+The treatment itself is mildly uncomfortable, but quite bearable.
+The frozen skin becomes white as the cells of tissue freeze, and will take approximately 30 seconds to thaw.

-After the cryotherapy, the surrounding skin may be sore for a day or so.
-A small blister (sometimes a ‘blood blister’) may form as a result of the freezing and if this does happen, it is best not to pop it but to cover the area with a band aid or plaster.
-New skin quickly grows and any scab or blister will soon disappear.
+After the cryotherapy is complete, the surrounding skin may be tender for a day or so.
+A small blister may form as a result of the freezing and if this does happen, it is best not to pop it, but to cover the area with a band-aid or dressing.
+New skin will quickly grow and any scab or blister will soon disappear.

-A follow up appointment will be booked after the cryotherapy to monitor the lesion.
-As verruca plantaris occurs due to a virus, its lifespan depends on the patient’s immune response to the treatment to clear away the verruca tissue.
-This may require further treatments with the cryotherapy over a period of a few weeks to destroy all the infected tissue.
-Compared to other treatments most people find freezing the most effective and the least time consuming way of removing these skin blemishes.
+A follow-up appointment will be booked after the cryotherapy to monitor the lesion.
+As plantar warts are caused by a virus, the lifespan of the wart depends on your immune response to the treatment clearing away the wart tissue.
+This may require further treatments with cryotherapy over a period of a few weeks to destroy all of the infected tissue.
+Compared to other treatments, most people find freezing the most effective and the least time-consuming.